My Time at Sandrock: Plot

+Setting

 The setting, like that of My Time at Portia, takes place in a post-apocalyptic world 300 years after the Day of Calamity, an event that destroyed earlier civilizations and most modern technologies.
 In its aftermath, people rebuilt society and eventually form the Alliance of Free Cities and a military organization known as the Civil Corps.
 The Alliance is engaged in conflict with a tyrannical empire called Duvos, which seeks to obtain ancient technology and expand its territory.

+Story

-The player (male is by default named Max and female is by default named Lucy) arrives in Sandrock to take over for a retiring builder named Mason.
+The player arrives in Sandrock to take over for a retiring builder named Mason.
 There, they meet several townsfolks such as Mi-an, another builder; Yan, the guild commissioner; Trudy, the mayor; Matilda, the town minister; and Pen, a local superhero.

-The player helps with various tasks around town such as repairing a lift at a mine owned by a foreman named Rocky, rebuilding an outdoor stage that was destroyed in a sandstorm; resolving an issue with Grace, the inn cook; and rescuing a scientist named Qi from some ruins.
-At one point, the infamous bandit Logan robs a train and escapes from Justice, a sheriff who works for the Civil Corps.
-After fighting off Geeglers, lizard-like monsters, who are attacking a moisture farm, the player rebuilds the farm with Qi's help.
+The player helps with various tasks around town such as repairing a lift at a mine, rebuilding an outdoor stage destroyed by a sandstorm, and rescuing a scientist named Qi from some ruins.
+At one point, a bandit named Logan robs a train and escapes from a sheriff named Justice working for the Civil Corps.
+After fighting off Geeglers (lizard-like monsters) attacking the moisture farm, the player rebuilds it.
 The player helps Justice infiltrate the Geeglers' hideout and confront their leader, who intends to invade Sandrock.
 The confrontation ends with the leader falling down an old bridge and the surviving Geeglers fleeing into the desert.
-The bridge is later rebuilt by the player with some help from Qi and returning character Mint.
-Following an attack from Logan that results in the destruction of the town's water tower, the player helps rebuild it and joins Mi-an and her friend Elise to investigate Logan's house and find proof of Logan's true motives, as Elise doesn't think Logan is responsible for an earlier attack on a nearby temple.
+The bridge is later rebuilt by the player with the help of Mint, a returning character from Portia.
+The player is later tasked to rebuild the water tower, which was destroyed by Logan.

-The player works with Mi-an, Trudy, and Zeke, the owner of the moisture farm, find materials from an old submarine to build algae machines used to help improve the farm.
-During a demonstration of the farm's new plants, Matilda is kidnapped by Logan and the player works with Justice and Pen to rescue her, though Logan escapes.
+The player works with a few NPCs finding materials from an old submarine to build algae machines to help improve the farm.
+During a demonstration of the farm's new plants, Matilda is kidnapped by Logan and the player works with two other NPCs to rescue her, though Logan escapes.
 The player later helps catch Andy, a boy who works for Logan.
-Musa, a returning character from My Time at Portia, arrives to investigate the town, but when he deems Sandrock unable to survive following an accident, the player is tasked with ensuring the town's future; once successful, Musa agrees to help support Sandrock.
+Musa, another returning character from Portia, arrives to investigate Sandrock, but when he deems it is unable to survive following an accident, the player is tasked with ensuring the town's future; once successful, Musa agrees to help support Sandrock.
 The player also helps convince two townsfolks to not leave town.